CoelestiaSeqor/osTicket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-Sure!
-Here's a step-by-step guide on how to install osTicket on Windows.
-But before we begin, let's list the prerequisites:

 Prerequisites:
 1. Windows operating system (e.g., Windows 10, Windows Server 2016/2019)
 2. Web server software (e.g., Apache, Nginx)